TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 .. index:: pair: evaluation; order

-Python evaluates expressions from left to right.
+Python evaluates expressions kutoka left to right.
 Notice that while evaluating an assignment, the right-hand side is evaluated before the left-hand side.

 In the following lines, expressions will be evaluated in the arithmetic order of